System Design: Web Crawler

 • Site mirroring: Web crawlers are an effective way to mirrorMirroring is like making a dynamic carbon copy of a website.
 Mirroring refers to network services available by any protocol, such as HTTP or FTP.
 The URLs of these sites differ from the original sites, but the content is similar or almost identical. popular websites.

-• Copyright infringement check: Web crawlers fetch content and check for copyright infringement issues.
+• Copyright infringement check: Web crawlers fetch and parse page content and check for copyright infringement issues.

 How will we design a Web crawler?